marwaneltoukhy/cuprj-cli/README.md

 - --output-dir: (Optional) Output directory (default: current directory).
 - --verilog-only: (Optional) Generate only Verilog file.
 - --header-only: (Optional) Generate only C header file.
+- --caravel-root: (Optional) Path to the caravel_user_project directory for direct integration.
+- --update-openlane: (Optional) Update the OpenLane configuration file in the Caravel project.
+- --create-test: (Optional) Create a cocotb test in the Caravel project.
+- --test-name: (Optional) Name for the cocotb test (default: wb_bus_test).

 ### list
 Lists all slave types available in the IP library.